eirikeg1/Study-Notes/IN4120 - Søketeknologi/Week 6 - Vector space and Efficient scoring.md

 * For multi-term queries, only compute scores for docs containing several of the query terms
 	* Say, at least 3 out of 4
 * Easy to implement in postings traversal
+* Is usually better for complicated queries, compared to **TAAT**, but is usually more expensive, especially for large corpora

 ## Champion lists
 *Precompute for each dictionary term t, the r docs of highest weight in t’s postings*